 Although Orlando is typically a safe vacation destination, that doesn’t mean it’s without its risks.
 Some of the safest parts of the city include downtown, midtown, and the area around Vanderbilt University.
 Avoid staying near Dickerson Pike or places to the west of Interstate 4.
 Avoid walking around non-touristy areas at night time.
 Petty theft and pickpocketing can occur at crowded places so keep your wits about you.
 Be sure to always lock your hotel room and make use of safety deposit books.
 Always lock vehicles too, even if just for a second, and don’t leave anything of value inside your car.

 If exploring Orlando by vehicle, ensure you have the relevant insurance and license.
-Always wear seatbelts and drive at an appropriate speed.
+Always wear seatbelts and drive at an appropriate speed, but really that just comes down to applying basic safety precautions.

 Stay hydrated, wear plenty of sun cream, and take measures to avoid sunburn and heatstroke.
 Make sure you reapply sun cream regularly, especially after swimming.
 Cover up and use mosquito repellent in the evenings.
 Heed hurricane advisories—the hurricane season is from June to November.